suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Additionally, we introduce the term "distribution system" (or distributor) to refer to an entity that knows the recipients of payloads.
 It is important to note that the distribution system is far more than a file server.
-For use of encryption the distribution system either knows the public key of the recipient (for ES-DH), or the KEK (for AES-KW).
+For use of encryption, the distribution system either knows the public key of the recipient (for ES-DH), or the KEK (for AES-KW).

 The author, which is responsible for creating the payload, does not